medibloc/explorer/README.md

 #### Node IP address

-To connect custom medibloc blockchain, Node IP address should be set (or changed):
+To connect custom MediBloc blockchain, Node IP address should be set (or changed):

   ```
   export const NODE_ENDPOINT = 'http://localhost:9921';
   ```

 `NODE_ENDPOINT` should be set with the custom node address.
-By default, `node1` in `go-medibloc` uses 9921 port.
+By default, `node1` in [go-medibloc](https://github.com/medibloc/go-medibloc) uses 9921 port.

 ## License